 16. I 16.
 Does your medical school curriculum address the carbon footprint of healthcare systems?
 3 This topic was explored in depth by the core curriculum 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.

-Scor Score explanation: This topic was also covered in the "Global Health Challenges" lecture.
+Score explanation: While UCCOM and UC do include reducing their carbon footprint as an institutional goal, there is no information on health care sustainability within the curriculum.

-17. Does your medical school curriculum cover these components of sustainable clinical practice in the \underline{core} curriculum?
-(1 point each)

-Waste production within the healthcare system and strategies for reducing waste in clinical activities, such as in the operating room

-The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry powdered inhalers over metered dose inhalers.

-The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anesthesia environmental impacts, such as total intravenous anaesthesia or choosing less environmentally anaesthetic gas options with reduced greenhouse gas emissions

-The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
-Alternatively teaching on deprescribing where possible and its environmental and health co-benefits would fulfill this metric.

-The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes for obesity.
+17. Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum?
+(1 point each) Waste production within the healthcare system and strategies for reducing waste in clinical 1 activities, such as in the operating room The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry 1 powdered inhalers over metered dose inhalers.
+The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anesthesia 1 environmental impacts, such as total intravenous anaesthesia or choosing less environmentally anaesthetic gas options with reduced greenhouse gas emissions The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
+Alternatively teaching on deprescribing where possible and its environmental and health 1 co-benefits would fulfill this metric.
+The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities 1 such as gardening for mental health conditions; active transport such as bicycle schemes for obesity.
 This is commonly known as social prescribing in the UK.

-The health and environmental co-benefits of avoiding over-medicalisation, over-investigation and/or over-treatment
+The health and environmental co-benefits of avoiding over-medicalisation, over-investigation 1 and/or over-treatment

-Score explanation:

-Waste production within the healthcare system and strategies for reducing waste are covered in the GEM1 curriculum in 'Global Health Challenges'.

-The merits of social prescribing are covered in the Epidemiology and Public Health module in GEM1 in addition to coverage in student group projects on social prescribing in GEM1.
+Score explanation: UCCOM does include throughout the curriculum the benefits of avoiding unnecessary testing.
+These discussions address the health and monetary benefits of avoiding over-treatment.
+However, these discussions have not been tied to environmental health.